New Software Onboarding – The What, Why, and How

 With business software, modern onboarding starts with understanding you as a customer – your current situation, current setup, your priorities, what you want to achieve with the new software, and your definition of success.

 Based on that information, the software onboarding team will build you a customized project plan to guide you through the migration and implementation phase.

 Fun fact: when Microsoft asked their users what they wanted to be added to Office, they found 90% of the requested features were already there.
 They had just done a terrible job of onboarding the right users on to the right features at the right time.

 This proves that, in fact, onboarding should never stop.
 As software and service offering evolves and changes over time, and as new features are released, good onboarding should also make sure that these features get used, and benefited from by clients.

 Onboarding at Scoro

-You will be assigned a personal Onboarding Specialist, and most of the times, the onboarding programme includes:
+You will be assigned a personal Onboarding Specialist, and most of the time, the onboarding program includes:

-- Creating your personalised success plan, and making sure you achieve each step
+- Creating your personalized success plan, and making sure you achieve each step

 - Business process mapping